rowyio/buildship-chat-widget/README.md

 Defaults to `true`.

+### `window.buildShipChatWidget.config.openOnLoad` (optional)

+Automatically opens the widget when the page finishes loading (requires a button with the `data-buildship-chat-widget-button` attribute to be present on the page).

+Defaults to `false`.

 ## How it works

 When the script is loaded, it looks for any elements with the `data-buildship-chat-widget-button` attribute and opens the widget when any of those elements are clicked.